 According to MASH Executive Director Marie Graves, certification indicates that a sober house has met a set of criteria and has passed third-party safety inspections.

-“Right now the certification is pretty strong and we’re really confident in how we’re operating our certified homes,” Graves said.
+“Right now the certification is pretty strong and we’re confident in how we’re operating our certified homes,” Graves said.
 “What our sober homes do is provide a safe, sober environment for support and recovery.
 We don’t provide treatment; we let the professionals do that.
 We have standards and operate with integrity.
-There are some great sober houses that are not certified, but at least with us, you can feel good that there is an entity to uphold the standards. “
+Some great sober houses are not certified, but at least with us, you can feel good that there is an entity to uphold the standards. ”

 MASH also investigates complaints against certified sober homes, according to Graves, and works with the houses to fix any problems.